 An important thing to remember when deciding upon the finished height of a patio in relation to any buildings, is to ensure that it will be 150mm (2 brick courses) below the damp proof course (DPC) in order to comply with the regulations and avoid damp getting into your property.

 Rest assured, with properly planned and installed drainage, puddles and standing water won’t be a concern for your new patio and you won’t be getting any damp issues in your home.

 As you’ll have learnt, they are many different options to consider when installing a new patio.
 But it’s important to get right as a new patio is a big investment for any homeowner and if it’s correctly installed, it should last over 20 years.

 We hope our list of considerations will help you in planning your new patio and if you are in the Essex area and you’re considering having a new patio installed, then why not give us a call?

-Our friendly team will arrange for your free site visit and we can discuss the various options available to you when deciding upon the perfect patio for your garden.
+Our friendly team will arrange your consultation and we can discuss the various options available to you when deciding upon the perfect patio for your garden.
 We’ll also take away the stress by working with you to advise on best practices and help you design the garden of your dreams.

-To arrange for your free site consultation and written quote, call us today on 01245 80 71 80 or contact us here.
+To arrange for your site consultation and written quote, call us today on 01245 697 688 or contact us here.

 If you have any questions or think we have missed something form our list of 6 considerations before installing a new patio, leave us a comment below.